eahrold/OSX_Server_Notes/Post Restore OpenDirectory.md

 	altSecurityIdentities      eq,sub

-* you can also fix it with ldapmodify, but I havn't figured out how yet.
+* you can also fix it with ldapmodify

-dn: olcDatabase={1}bdb,cn=config.cn=OLCDatabaseIndex
+	dn: olcDatabase={1}bdb,cn=config
 	changetype: modify
-replace: apple-group-memberguid
+	delete: olcDbIndex
-apple-group-memberguid: eq,sub
+	olcDbIndex: uniqueMember eq